MalloZup/ceph-open-terrarium/README.md

 Once you have the IPs adress of the virtual hosts, you can use ansible.
 For ansible, have a look at upstream doc https://github.com/ceph/ceph-ansible

-# Roadmap:

-Have a look on the roadmap board under github Projects.

 # Avaible Operating Systems